1940 Alabama Crimson Tide football team: Tennessee

 On the Monday prior to their annual game against the Volunteers, Tennessee was selected to the No. 5 position in the first AP Poll of the 1940 season.
 In the game, Alabama was defeated by rival Tennessee 27–12 before an overflow crowd of 24,500 at Legion Field.
 After a scoreless first quarter, Alabama took their only lead of the game early in the second quarter on a 14-yard fake reverse by Jimmy Nelson for a touchdown.
 The Volunteers responded with a pair of John Butler touchdowns to take a 14–6 halftime lead.
 The first came on an 11-yard Butler pass to Al Hurst and the second on a 19-yard Butler punt return.

 Alabama then cut the lead to 14–12 in the third quarter after Dave Brown returned a Tennessee punt 57-yards for a touchdown.
 The Volunteers responded with a pair of fourth-quarter touchdowns to seal the victory.
 The first came on a five-yard Buss Warren pass to Mike Balitsaris and the second on a 24-yard Warren to Balitsaris pass.
-The loss brought Alabama's all-time record against Tennessee to 13–8–2.